 Holly Spofford was born and raised outside Philadelphia.
 As a young girl, she set up classrooms at home and played school with her collection of stuffed animals as students.

 It was no surprise, then, that she chose teaching as a career and taught middle school English for seventeen years.
+As well, she coached boys and girls sports for 25 years.
 Students most enjoyed the mystery unit she developed and refreshed every year.
 This unit served as the inspiration for her first novel, A Letter for Hoot.

-Copyright © 2018 Holly Spofford - All Rights Reserved.
+Copyright © 2018-2022 | Holly Spofford .
+All Rights Reserved.